stateful/docs.runme.dev/docs/configuration/archiving.md

 2. Within the cell options, select the archive option.
 3. You will see a popup stating whether you want to archive the cell or not.
 Click on the **Archive** button and the cell will be archived.

-## **Archiving via VS code Extension**
+## **Archiving via VS Code Extension**

-To access the saved cells you want to archive via [VS code](https://docs.runme.dev/getting-started/vs-code), Click on the Runme icon. a view will pop-up to access the Runme Cloud.
+To access the saved cells you want to archive via [VS Code](https://docs.runme.dev/getting-started/vs-code), Click on the Runme icon. a view will pop-up to access the Runme Cloud.

-1. Access the saved cells you want to archive via VS code, Click on the Runme icon.
+1. Access the saved cells you want to archive via VS Code, Click on the Runme icon.
 A view will pop up to access the Runme Cloud.
 2. Within the view, select the designated archive option.

    ![confirm-archving](../../static/img/Archiving-Runme-clouds.png)